Apple's iPhone 12 launch event is today: How to watch it live

 CNET's live pre-event coverage begins at 9:30 a.m.
 PT.
-Join our watch party on YouTube.
+Watch it above.

 We're expecting to see a new boxier iPad Pro-inspired look, faster processing chips and 5G wireless technology.
 Here's what we've heard so far about the iPhone 12's price and release date, and a few features on our iPhone 12 wish list that Apple should steal from Samsung.